-We certify that the attached general purpose financial report for the South Australian Superannuation Scheme:
+We certify that the:

-- complies with any relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987; - is in accordance with the accounts and records of the Scheme; and - presents fairly the financial position of the Scheme as at 30 June 2018 and the results of its operation and cash flows for the year then ended on that date, in accordance with Australian Accounting Standards and other mandatory professional reporting requirements in Australia.

-We certify that the internal controls employed by the Scheme for the financial year over its financial reporting and its preparation of the general purpose financial report have been effective throughout the reporting period.
+- Financial statements of the South Australian Superannuation Scheme: - are in accordance with the accounts and records of the Scheme; and comply with relevant Treasurer's instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Scheme at the end of the financial year and the result of its operations and cash flows for the financial year. - Internal controls employed by the Scheme over its financial reporting and its preparation of the financial statements have been effective throughout the financial year.

+Gregory Boulton AM PRESIDING MEMBER

+SA SUPERANNUATION BOARD

+Dascia Bennett

+CHIEF EXECUTIVE

-Dascia Bennett CHIEF EXECUTIVE STATE SUPERANNUATION OFFICE
+STATE SUPERANNUATION OFFICE